 Skandiabanken is a small bank active in Sweden and Norway.
 In Sweden it reports a market share in lending of around 1%.
 It remains unclear if the bank's plans to grow in Sweden will bear fruit given the competitive household lending market in the country.
-In January Skandiabanken said that it is planning to exit the Norwegian market which accounted for 56% of total lending at 31 March 2015.
+In October 2015, Skandiabanken exited the Norwegian market, which accounted for 54% of total lending at 30 September 2015.
+Subsequently, the bank transferred the ownership of its Norwegian business to Skandia Liv, who sold off its majority ownership through an IPO of the standalone Norwegian entity, Skandiabanken ASA.